Nonprofit FAQs

 See your tax advisor to determine whether to apply for tax-exempt status and type to pursue.
 For example, only certain tax-exempt status determinations also allow donors to deduct the value of charitable donations on their tax returns.
 A fee - as much as $900 - must accompany applications for tax-exempt status.

 Yes.
-To maintain the legal status of the charitable corporation, an annual report must be filed with the Secretary of State's office each year on the anniversary of the filing of the Articles of Incorporation.
-Although the Corporation Division will send a form for this purpose to the address of record, it is the organization's responsibility to ensure that the form is completed, submitted and filed with the appropriate fee.
+To maintain the legal status of the nonprofit corporation, an annual report must be filed with the Secretary of State.
+The Corporation Division will send a form for this purpose, and the organization is responsible to ensure that the form is submitted and filed with the appropriate fee.
+If the annual report isn’t filed within 45 days of the renewal date, the nonprofit will be administratively dissolved, and an extra fee will be required for reinstatement.

 A nonprofit corporation can dissolve by delivering Articles of Dissolution to the Office of the Secretary of State for filing (ORS 65.631).
 Important: A public benefit or religious corporation is required give the Oregon Attorney General written notice that it intends to dissolve at or before the time it delivers articles of dissolution to the Secretary of State agency (ORS 65.627).